OData/v3ProtocolDocument/OData JSON Verbose Format.markdown

 		"__next": "/next?$skiptoken=342r89",
 	}

-A collection of Entities MUST be represented as a JSON object.
+A collection of entities MUST be represented as a JSON object.
 This object MUST contain a `results` name/value pair.
 It MAY contain `__count`, `__next`, or `__metadata` name/value pairs.

 The `results` value MUST be a JSON array.
-Each element MUST be a correctly formatted Entity (see [Representing an Entity](#representinganentity)).
+Each element MUST be a correctly formatted entity (see [Representing an Entity](#representinganentity)).

 The `__count` name/value pair represents the inlinecount.
 Its value MUST be an integer corresponding to the total count of members in the collection represented by the request.
 If present, this name/value pair MUST come before the `results` name/value pair.
 See <ref>`$inlinecount`</ref> for details on when it is required and when it is prohibited.

 The `__next` name/value pair MAY be included.
 If provided, its value MUST be a string containing a URL.
 If provided, then the response MUST be interpreted as a partial result.
-The client MAY request this URL if it wishes to receive the next part of the collection or EntitySet.
+The client MAY request this URL if it wishes to receive the next part of the collection or entity set.

 The `__metadata` name/value pair MAY be included.
 If provided, its value MUST be a JSON object.
-This object represents the metadata for the set of Entities.
+This object represents the metadata for the set of entities.

-An empty collection of entities (one that contains no EntityType instances) MUST be represented as a JSON object with a `results` name/value pair.
+An empty collection of entities (one that contains no entity type instances) MUST be represented as a JSON object with a `results` name/value pair.
 The `results` name/value pair MUST be an empty JSON array.

 ## 6.3.1 Representing Actions Bound to Multiple Entities ##

-In the ODATA 3.0 protocol, it is possible to advertise Actions that are bound to the definition of a set of Entities.
+In the ODATA 3.0 protocol, it is possible to advertise actions that are bound to the definition of a set of entities.

-Actions are advertised in the metadata for a set of Entities.
+Actions are advertised in the metadata for a set of entities.
 The metadata object MAY contain an `actions` name/value pair.
-The value is a JSON object that contains Action advertisement name/value pairs.
+The value is a JSON object that contains action advertisement name/value pairs.
 See [Advertisement for a Function or Action](#advertisementforafunctionoraction) for details.

 ## 6.3.2 Representing Functions Bound to Multiple Entities ##

-In the ODATA 3.0 protocol, it is possible to advertise Functions that are bound to the definition of a set of Entities.
+In the ODATA 3.0 protocol, it is possible to advertise functions that are bound to the definition of a set of entities.

-Functions are advertised in the metadata for a set of Entities.
+Functions are advertised in the metadata for a set of entities.
 The metadata object MAY contain a `functions` name/value pair.
-The value is a JSON object that contains Function advertisement name/value pairs.
+The value is a JSON object that contains function advertisement name/value pairs.
 See [Advertisement for a Function or Action](#advertisementforafunctionoraction) for details.

 The function metadata URL MUST identify only functions that are bindable to the current feed definition.
 If overloads exist that cannot be bound to the current feed definition, the name SHOULD address a specific function overload.

-If all Function overloads can be bound to the current feed definition, the server SHOULD advertise a single Function Metadata URL that identifies all of the overloads.
+If all function overloads can be bound to the current feed definition, the server SHOULD advertise a single function Metadata URL that identifies all of the overloads.

 ## 6.4 Representing a Set of Links in a Response ##